[pl. curricula (UK) or curriculums (US)] - the subjects studied in a school, college, etc. and what

 - Kraus Curriculum Development Library

-‘Searchable database of curricula brings together educational objectives, content, instructional strategies, evaluative techniques for all subjects covered in PreK-12 and Adult Basic Education’.
-Take a free trial to assess its worth.
+‘Searchable microfiche database of curricula brings together educational objectives, content, instructional strategies, evaluative techniques for all subjects covered in Pre K-12 and Adult Basic Education’.
+Fee-based or access via a group or organisation.

 For all educational journals, see the Education Journals page.